promoting medical/dental integration in family practice

 Patients who have low socioeconomic status are most at risk for oral disease, have the least access to dental care, and are also at greater risk for experiencing chronic disease.
 Many people who don’t receive regular dental care rely on their primary care physician to tell them if there is a problem.
-Even though preventative dental care is covered by Medicaid in Vermont, only about 26% of adult Vermonters insured by Medicaid access dental care annually, and only about 50% of children.
+Even though preventative dental care is covered by Medicaid in Vermont, only about 30% of adult Vermonters insured by Medicaid access dental care annually.
 Primary care practices are keenly positioned to help patients understand the linkages of oral health to systemic health, and a referral from a family physician to a dentist in the community can have a huge long term impact.

 - Use the Qualis Health Oral Health Integration Implementation Guide to pilot an oral health program with a targeted population (e.g., pregnant patients, children, patients with diabetes) in your practice.

 - Learn about the connections between oral health and systemic health, and about how to incorporate oral health into medical practice by participating in the Smiles for Life Oral Health Curriculum.

 - Get to know each other!
 If you work in a medical practice, get to know the people working in dental practices in your community, and vice versa.
 Consider developing community referral networks between medical and dental practices, just as you do with other specialists.